 Finally, balance issues or tilting the head are indicative of either a neurological problem or a middle/inner ear complaint, and these ears must absolutely not have anything put down them; not even gentle ear cleaner.
 They can make the issue significantly worse.
 These ears need to be treated by a veterinarian under anaesthetic to flush them out with sterile saline.

 All of these symptoms must be treated with the correct kinds and doses of medicine.
 Your veterinarian will also be the one to initiate the cleaning procedure to further examine the ear.

 If none of these are present in your furbaby’s ear, then proceed to clean away the dirt and earwax.
 We recommend that you do this when your cat is fully relaxed to avoid any jerking or complications.

 Set out the materials – the cleaning procedure should be down swiftly with no interruptions.
 This means that all the materials you intend to use should be ready and available to pick up in an instant.
 You can set a table beside you and lay out the cotton, wipes, solution, etc.

 Provide ultimate relaxation – take advantage of your cat’s sleeping or resting time.
 This will definitely help you have an easier time cleaning the ears since there will be no resistance.
 We also recommend that you do the procedure in a well-lit room to make sure you get all the wax and dirt.

 Squeeze a few drops of liquid ear cleaner – loosen up the dirt and wax build-up using a vet-recommended liquid ear cleaner or a wet wipe that has been warmed to room temperature.
-You can place a few drops and wait for about 15 – 20 seconds for it to soften any hard material on the earlobe or canal.
+You can place a few drops in the ear canal and give it a massage for about 15 – 20 seconds for it to soften any hard material on the earlobe or canal.
 Let it shake its head to remove any dirt that it can.

 Here are some brands that you can use as cat ear cleaning solutions and wet wipes: